bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

     myFunction.apply([obj]); // apply - used for passing arrays as argument

     const laterCallOfMyFunction = myFunction.bind(obj); // bind
     laterCallOfMyFunction();

 </br>

-4: Hard binding – this happens when you bind the keyword “this” to an object you want the function to be bound and you use that function from that line down with that particular hard binding!
+4: **Hard binding** – this happens when you bind the keyword “this” to an object which you want the function to be bound to and you use that function from that line down with that particular hard binding!

 For this use case I invite you to take a look at Kyle Simpson's book who explained it much better and in depth.